sachinkmohan/vuepress-easymalayalam/blog/qa-with-elikuttys.md

 ---
-title: Q & A with Elikutty - Story of an American who conquered Malayalam!
+title: Q & A with Elikutty - Story of an American who conquered Malayalam
-date: 2021-12-18 12:50:00
+date: 2021-12-18 00:15:00
 description: My first roadblock was losing access to Skype in the UAE.
 I was taking lessons twice a week and suddenly it was halted and I had no way to communicate with my tutor at the time.
+permalink: qa-with-elikutty
 ---

 Hello Malayalees!
 Here is a guest post by our dear Eliza Keyton who is known famously under the pen name Elikutty.
 I would like to thank her for taking time to write about her experiences.
 Hope her story inspires you to learn and improve your Malayalam.
 Enjoy reading! :smile: